The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Introduction and overview

 The two quantizations of Teichm\"uller spaces have their own pros and cons, while their explicit relationship has still been somewhat mysterious.
 Guo and Liu \cite{GuLi} tried to build a bridge between the two constructions in a purely algebraic way.
 Namely, for each $g\in M(\Sigma)$, conjugation by $\rho(g)$ defines an automorphism of the algebra of operators on $\mathscr{H}$, and they studied how these algebra automorphisms in the two quantizations are related to each other.
 Since conjugation forgets multiplicative constants, the information on the phases $c_{g_1,g_2}$ for the projective representations $\rho$ as in \eqref{eq:general_rho_relation} is then lost.
 Only in the level of projective representations $\rho$, can we observe the discrepancy between the two quantizations as discussed above.
 We note that in the present paper, in addition to the topological interpretations of just the phases $c_{g_1,g_2}$, a natural relationship between the two projective representations $\rho$ themselves for the two quantizations of the universal Teichm\"uller space are also suggested via the map ${\bf F}$ \eqref{eq:T_to_K}, although this doesn't give an equivalence between these two.

 \vs

 Let us now list some possible directions for further research.
 First, one can try to mimic what is done in the present paper in the cases of finite-type Riemann surfaces $\Sigma$.
-Funar and Kashaev \cite{FuKas} have a result analogous to Thm.\ref{thm:main} using the Kashaev quantization via an algebraic proof, and thus one can try to get a similar result corresponding to Thm.\ref{thm:FS} using the Chekhov-Fock quantization.
+Funar and Kashaev \cite{FuKas} have a result analogous to Thm.\ref{thm:main} using the Kashaev quantization, and Xu \cite{Xu14} has a result analogous to Thm.\ref{thm:FS} using the Chekhov-Fock quantization; both works rely on extensive algebraic proofs.
 As suggested by Funar, it is an interesting problem to search for topological interpretations of the resulting minimal central extensions of $M(\Sigma)$ by $\mathbb{Z}$, as done in Propositions \ref{prop:FS_T_star_ab} and \ref{prop:T_sharp_ab}, because na\"ive candidates do not work; the relative abelianization of extensions of $M(\Sigma)$ by braid groups on $\Sigma$ yields central extensions of $M(\Sigma)$ by $\mathbb{Z}/2\mathbb{Z}$, not by $\mathbb{Z}$, when $\Sigma$ is of positive genus (as pointed out to the author by Funar; see \cite{BeFu}).

 \vs